Skip to contents

 modelName = "TwCpt_IVBolus_CovariateSearch")

-Next, we’ll add the continuous covariate BodyWeight to our model and set the covariate effect on structural parameters V and Cl.
+Next, we will add the continuous covariate BodyWeight to our model and set the covariate effect on structural parameters V and Cl.

 covariateModel <- addCovariate(covariateModel,